abpframework/abp/docs/en/Background-Workers-Hangfire.md

 > Hangfire background worker integration provides an adapter `HangfirePeriodicBackgroundWorkerAdapter` to automatically load any `PeriodicBackgroundWorkerBase` and `AsyncPeriodicBackgroundWorkerBase` derived classes as `IHangfireBackgroundWorker` instances.
 This allows you to still to easily switch over to use Hangfire as the background manager even you have existing background workers that are based on the [default background workers implementation](Background-Workers.md).

+> You have to configure a storage for Hangfire.

 ## Create a Background Worker

 `HangfireBackgroundWorkerBase` is an easy way to create a background worker.